Kartuz Greenhouses Banner

 Quantity in Basket: none

-(Syn.: Medinilla teysmannii).
 Large pendant clusters of bright pink flowers followed by showy clusters of blue berries.
-Similar to Medinnila magnifica but without the pink bracts.
+Similar to Medinilla magnifica but without the pink bracts.
 Blooms spring through fall.
-Handsome leathery leaves on this shrubby plant.
+Handsome leathery leaves on this shrubby epiphytic plant.
 Philippines.
 Hardy to 35F.
+Often misspelled as Medinilla cummingii.
 Melastomataceae

 Quantity: